Skip to content

 Day 1: Practice Your Self-Description

 Welcome to Day 1 of the #ABD21DayChallenge!
-Today’s task is to record a video with your self-description and post it on social media, tagging #ABD21DayChallenge and #AccessibleByDesign.
+Today’s task is to imagine you are in a meeting or on a Teams/Zoom call and practice introducing yourself with a self-description.

 When creating a self-description, keep it brief and include your: